sankhaMukherjee/activeLearning/Readme.md

 # activeLearning

 This package contains routines for active learning.
-This package is expected to be library agnostic and most importantly easy to use.
+This package is expected to be library agnostic and easy to use.
+It will contain several algorithms and will be upgraded as necessary.

 ## Prerequisites

 You will need to have a valid Python installation on your system.
-This has been tested with Python 3.6 - 3.8
+This has been tested with Python 3.6 - 3.9.

 ## Getting Started